Spa Road Junction rail crash: The incident

-On a dark and wet evening, a Connex South Eastern train from Dover Priory to Charing Cross collided with a Thameslink train from Brighton to Bedford causing derailment to both trains.
-The accident resulted in no fatalities and four injuries.
-The British Transport Police reported that eight passengers had been taken to hospital with minor bumps, bruises and whiplash but none were detained.
+On a dark and wet evening, a Connex South Eastern train from Dover Priory to Charing Cross collided with a Thameslink train from Brighton to Bedford causing both trains to derail.
+The accident resulted in no fatalities, but only four injuries.
+The British Transport Police reported that eight passengers had been taken to hospital with minor bumps, bruises and whiplash, but none were detained.
 One of the uninjured passengers complained that the Train Operating Companies had failed to provide support after the crash.
 He was awarded compensation in a court case but commented "And there I believe the matter will rest until the next rail crash when we the long-suffering passengers should be aware that unless we are carted off to hospital we will have to fend for ourselves wherever we are dumped".

 Connex Rail admitted that its driver passed the signal at danger although the existing Automatic Warning System was working.
-Following this and other similar accidents Railtrack was given six months to develop a plan to roll out the new Train Protection & Warning System which would automatically apply the brakes if a train passed a red signal.
+Following this and other similar accidents, Railtrack was given six months to develop a plan to roll out the new Train Protection & Warning System which would automatically apply the brakes if a train passed a red signal.

 The Thameslink train had been held at a danger (red) signal until the route was set for it to cross from the Brighton Main Line onto the London Bridge Up Loop Line, and the signal then cleared.
-The Connex train, which was approaching from behind, passed a preliminary caution (double yellow) signal then a caution (yellow) signal and then a danger (red) signal.
+The Connex train, which was approaching from behind, passed a preliminary caution (double yellow) signal, then a caution (yellow) signal, and then a danger (red) signal.
 It continued for 283 metres (309 yards) past the red signal until the point where the two lines converged.
 It was travelling at an estimated speed of 39 mph when it collided with the Thameslink train which was estimated to be travelling at around 31 mph.
 Both trains were derailed and damage was caused to most of the carriages.

-Disruption was caused to other rail services, although trains continued to run past the accident site on the Cannon Street lines.
-The emergency services struggled to access the accident scene but eventually 282 people were evacuated from these two trains.
+Disruption was caused to other rail services, although trains continued to run normally past the accident site on the Cannon Street lines.
+The emergency services struggled to access the accident scene, but eventually 282 people were evacuated from these two trains.
 Some 200 people from another train a short distance behind (Connex South Central service from London Bridge to Guildford train) were initially left unsupervised, and had to find their own way to evacuate themselves in the inclement weather.
-Some were evacuated via the disused Spa Road railway station buildings, the former terminus of the South East & Chatham Railway.
-Trains were still running on the south eastern side, some 30 to 40 ft away from passengers evacuating the Guildford bound train.
+Some people had to be evacuated to street level through the disused Spa Road railway station building, the former terminus of the South Eastern & Chatham Railway.
+Trains were still running on the southeastern side, some 30 to 40 ft away from passengers evacuating the Guildford bound train.

 The driver of the Connex train had already passed a signal at danger without authority on a previous occasion, and was still under special supervision because of this.
 Following the accident, he was permanently removed from driving duties.

 There was no history of previous Category A SPADs at this signal.